 |1:05–2:05 p.m.||KT Strategies to Increase Use of the Canadian Occupational Performance Measure in Stroke Rehabilitation

-Q&A moderated by Ann Outlaw
+Q&A moderated by Ann Outlaw, with reactors:

 |Piper Hansen, University of Illinois at Chicago; Shirley Ryan AbilityLab|